-Rotavirus is a contagious virus and, among children, is the leading cause of severe infectious diarrhea.
+Rotavirus is a contagious virus.
+Among children, it is the leading cause of severe infectious diarrhea.
 In some infants and children, diarrhea may be so severe that they become dehydrated and may require emergency care or hospitalization.

-The majority of children acquire the virus between 3 months and 35 months.
+Most children get the virus between 3 months and 35 months.

-A child or adult may become infected with rotavirus more than once, but, usually, the initial case is the most severe and subsequent infections are milder.
+A child or adult may become infected with rotavirus more than once, but, usually, the initial case is the most severe and later infections are milder.

 How is rotavirus spread?

-After coming in contact with the virus, it may take up to two days for symptoms to develop.
+After coming in contact with the virus, it may take up to 2 days for symptoms to develop.

 What are the symptoms of rotavirus?

 The symptoms for rotavirus can range from mild to severe.
-The following are the most common symptoms of rotavirus.
-However, each child may experience symptoms differently.
-Symptoms may include.
+The following are the most common symptoms of rotavirus:

 Fever, which usually subsides within the first couple of days